m4ttsch/omscs-notes-notes/information-security/mandatory-access-control.md

 For example, a user should not be able to both authorize and execute a financial transaction.

 ## Policies for Commercial Environments Part 2
-Let’s look at two different policies that make sense for commercial environments.
+Let's look at two different policies that make sense for commercial environments.

 ### Clark-Wilson Policy
 The **Clark-Wilson Policy** says that users should only be able to access certain applications, and only certain applications can access certain objects in the system.